domenikali/USgrandTour/README.md

 For the api I chose the OSMR API based on Opne Street Map, using the 'request' library in python is possible to recive the query and know the shortest driving distance between two points

-Using this API we can fill a matrix with the distance of the city between each other creating a connected graph by adjacency matrix
+Using this API we can fill a matrix with the distance of the city between each other creating a connected graph

 # TODOs